Battle Hymn of the Tiger Mother: Reviews

 Others have noted that the Wall Street Journal article took excerpts only from the beginning of the book, and not from any of the later chapters in which Chua describes her retreat from what she calls "Chinese" parenting.
 Author Amy Gutman felt many have missed the point of Chua's book, which she described as "coming of age", and states the controversial examples shown in the book "reflect where Chua started, not who she is today, and passing judgment on her based on them strikes me as a bit akin to passing judgment on Jane Austen's Emma for her churlish behaviour to Miss Bates.
 Like Emma's, Chua's narrative has an arc.
 It's a coming-of-age story—where the one to come of age is the parent".

 Jon Carroll of the San Francisco Chronicle felt the excerpts in the Wall Street Journal article failed to represent the content in Chua's book and states that "the excerpt was chosen by the editors of the Journal and the publishers.
 The editors wanted to make a sensation; the publishers want to sell books" but "it does not tell the whole story."
 A spokeswoman for the Wall Street Journal told the Columbia Journalism Review that "[w]e worked extensively with Amy's publisher, as we always do with book excerpts, and they signed off on the chosen extract in advance".
 Chua maintains that the Wall Street Journal "basically strung together the most controversial sections of the book.
 And I had no idea they'd put that kind of a title on it".

 On March 29, 2011, the Wall Street Journal organized an event called "The Return of Tiger Mom" in the New York Public Library.
 This event discussed different aspects of child-raising, in a more nuanced and sensible manner, compared to controversy which the book had previously provoked.
 Amy Chua's husband, Jed Rubenfeld, and their two daughters also attended the event.
-Rubenfeld, who has become known as "Tiger Dad", said that he doesn't see the Tiger Mom education method as a representative of Chinese education, but rather a more traditional old-fashioned style.
+Rubenfeld, who has become known as "Tiger Dad", said that he does not believe the Tiger Mom education method representative of Chinese education, but rather a more traditional old-fashioned style.
 He and Chua expressed a more liberal attitude compared with the Wall Street Journal's article, while still stressing the importance of discipline in a child's early years.

 The book was on the New York Times bestseller list from January 30 to April 10, 2011.